luketollefson/my-site/posts/2022-07-26-unison-elm-web-app.markdown

 cors = [Header "Access-Control-Allow-Origin" "*"]
 ```

 In `handleRequest` we first destruct the request URI's path into `p`.
 Then we pattern match for  `"/"`, `"/increment"`, `"/decrement"` or `_`.
 If we match `"/"` we will return the counter.
-If `"/increment"` or `"/decrement"` are matched we will increment or decrement the counter respectivly and return an empty response.
-All other `p` match the `_` case and return a error response.
+If `"/increment"` or `"/decrement"` are matched we will increment or decrement the counter respectively and return an empty response.
+All other `p` match the `_` case and return an error response.

 Additionally, we define `cors` which fixes a CORS error.
-Setting `Access-Control-Allow-Origin=*` is bad practice, but for us it is simple enough for us.
+Setting `Access-Control-Allow-Origin=*` is bad practice, but it is simple enough for us.

 ## Durable Storage

-In the `saveAfter` definition of the `serveWeb` function we use the `saveStore` function.
+In the `saveAfter` definition of the `serveWeb` function, we use the `saveStore` function.
 The `saveStore` function will save whatever in the store ability to durable storage, it is defined as

 ```haskell
 saveStore : FilePath ->{IO, Exception, Store a} () saveStore path = writeDurable path (Store.get)
 ```

 One of the attractive parts of Unison is how easy durable storage should be.
 In theory, we should always be able to sensibly read data we have written since we have a full repository of all the data types that have been created.
-Maybe Unison will slay the SQL zombie?
 Though admittedly, it is hard to find documentation for it—I found the following works alright

 ```haskell
 readDurable : FilePath ->{IO, Exception} a